 President at Andrew Sabin Family Foundation

 Andy Sabin does more than simply provide financial support to hundreds of organizations.
 He is actively engaged with community and environmental programs around the world.
 He spearheaded the building of a community recreation center in East Hampton, NY.
 As an extension of his life long fascination with reptiles and amphibians and dedication to environmental education, he founded the South Fork Natural History Museum in Bridgehampton and he continues to lead nature walks for the institution.
-(Mr. Sabin also participated in an expedition to Papua, New Guinea, that resulted in the discovery of a new species of frog that is named for him: Aphantophryne sabini.)
+Due to his global efforts, there are two frogs named after him, Centrolene sabine (aka Sabin Glass Frog) and Aphantophryne sabini, one pigmy chameleon, Rhampholean sabini, and a dwarf lemur, Cheirogaleus andysbini.
+In progress is the naming of a new gecko species from the Galapagos.
 Mr. Sabin has served for several years on the environmental law advisory boards at Columbia Law School and UCLA School of Law, relationships that began through his role as treasurer of The Evan Frankel Foundation, which made grants of more than $17 million during its 15-year existence.
 Mr. Sabin is also proud to be a member of the board of visitors of the M.D.
 Anderson Cancer Center at the University of Texas since 2005.
 In 2007, to provide more professional support for his philanthropy and involve his family in charitable giving, he established the Andrew Sabin Family Foundation.
-Andy's passions are his family, the environment, bicycling and fishing.
+Andy’s passions are his family, the environment, bicycling and fishing.

 Bryan Garcia is the president and CEO of the Connecticut Green Bank – the nation’s first state-level green bank.
 The “green bank model” is demonstrating how smarter use of public resources can attract more private investment in the clean energy economy – reducing the energy burden on households and businesses, creating jobs in local communities, increasing the deployment of clean energy, and reducing greenhouse gas emissions that cause global climate change.
 Before joining the Green Bank, Garcia was program director for the Yale Center for Business and the Environment.
 At Yale, Garcia led efforts to develop a leading global program responsible for preparing environmental leaders for business and society.
 There he was co-editor of two publications – “Carbon Finance: Environmental Market Solutions to Climate Change” and “Carbon Finance II: Investing in Forests for Climate Protection”.
 Prior to Yale, he served as Connecticut’s Climate Change Coordinator where he supported the Governor’s Steering Committee on Climate Change.
 Early in his career, he was a U.S. Peace Corps Volunteer specializing in NGO capacity building and environmental education in the Republic of Kazakhstan.
 Bryan is the Co-Chair of the Financing Solutions Working Group of the State Energy Efficiency Action Network (SEEAction Network), on the advisory boards of the Institute for Sustainable Energy at Eastern Connecticut State University, University of Connecticut School of Engineering, and the Yale Center for Business and the Environment, and recently joined the Board of Directors of the Institute for Sustainable Communities.
 He holds a B.S. degree in political economy of natural resources from U.C.
 Berkeley, M.P.A. in public and non-profit administration and an M.B.A. in finance from New York University, and an M.E.M. degree from Yale University.